peter-conalgo/freesurface/README.md

 we may be able to get a few more perspectives wandering around here.
 There are a lot of professionals out there who could easily pick up a few new habbits to take part in it all.

+### What is the real motivation here?

+It's evolving.
+It's still just me, so I will give some context about the person.
+At first I thought that I could hide behind words and create a tone that was void of indiviaul to speak to individuals.
+I don't think this does much more than patronize, at least so far I think this way.

+The reality is that I have benefited from open source and I want to share that with others.
+I need to be honest right now and admit that I am not an altruist, the only book I ever finished as a young man was the "Fountainhead".
+I loved it, thought about Howard Roark all the time.
+What I loved was that he only wanted to do what he wanted to do.
+It was not money, it was human potential.

+Eariler, I said a lot about the idea that we lack satisfaction in our jobs.
+After more conversations, I think what we really lack today are human beings not being afforded a to realise their true potential.
+I think a lot of what goes on in the corporate world today is the exact thing that Roark dispised.
+Sure at the top their are folks diving deep down into their minds and having confidence to execute.
+Down at the bottom though, too many people are from day one treated like faceless cattle.

+There is a sea of young developers and tech folks out there who have largely abandoned the concept of proprietary rights.
+They have seen the fruits of a world where a collective of individuals awknowkledge that more can happen if you don't hoard ideas and tie them to a single person.
+Every idea they posess came from something the saw or read, open source let them follow the bread trail.
+I want to know more about the science of why open source has happened the way it has, and what about it has made it help so much.
+I have theories.

 ### The idea

 The idea is simple.
 Patents must end.
 A new economy begins.
 Very crazy we understand.
 Just asking people